 ☐ Intermediate clinical outcome (e.g., lab value): Click here to name the intermediate outcome

 ☒ Process: Avoidance of use of ultrafiltration rate (UFR) >=13 ml/kg/hour AND/OR dialysis session time <240 minutes.
+(NOTE: Success for the measure can be achieved by employing either or both of two approaches: 1) Dialyzing patients at an average UFR <13 ml/kg/hour; AND/OR 2) Dialyzing patients for an average of >=240 minutes per session during the reporting period.)

 ☐ Appropriate use measure: Click here to name what is being measured